fmerg/pymerkle/USAGE.md

 p = tree.auditProof(arg=record)
 ```

 where the argument can be of type _str_, _bytes_ or _bytearray_ indifferently (otherwise a `TypeError` is thrown).
-In the second case, the proof generation is based upon the _first_ (i.e., leftmost) leaf storing the hash of the given record (if any); since different leaves might store the same record, __*it is suggested that records under encryption include a timestamp referring to the encryption moment, so that distinct leaves store technically distinct records*__.
+In the second case, the proof generation is based upon the _first_ (i.e., leftmost) leaf storing the hash of the given record (if any); since different leaves might store the same record, __*it is suggested that records under encryption include a timestamp referring to the encryption moment or some kind of nonce, so that distinct leaves store technically distinct records*__.

 The generated object `p` is an instance of the `proof.Proof`, class consisting of the corresponding path of hashes (_audit path_, leading upon validation to the tree's presumed top-hash) and the configurations needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).
 It looks like